The Best CPU Benchmarking Software For 2023

 HWMonitor

-However, HWinfo offers a marginally deeper analysis.
+However, HWinfo offers a slightly more thorough analysis.

 CPU-Z